• Skip to primary navigation

 • Curry Leaves and Chilli - these are both optional extras so you can leave them out if you can’t find them or don’t like them.
 But, they really add something special to this salad.

-Make it an Indian style salsa instead and chop up all the vegetables into a small dice.
+A Variation to Try - make it an Indian style salsa instead and chop up all the vegetables into a small dice.
 Serve it with some raita and papadums as a starter for an Indian Banquet or as part of a starter plate for large gatherings.

 3 Easy Steps to Make this Salad

 Place your cumin seeds in a hot frypan and heat until they are golden and aromatic approximately 2-3 minutes.
-Once they are ready, immediately remove to a cold plate to stop the cooking process; otherwise, they may burn.

 CUMIN SEEDS IN A HOT PAN